-People always ask me, “How did you start this?” or “What inspired you to start Carolina Food Tours?”
+People always ask me, “What inspired you to start Carolina Food Tours?”
 I’m not a chef or culinary expert.
 Instead, this is how it happened:

 In May 2018, I lost my job.
-Nothing bad with the company that I was contracted with, just some restructuring and they no longer needed outside sales.
 When that happened, I was panic-stricken.
-As a single mom and no other source of income, what would I do?
+As a single mom and no other source of income at the time, what would I do?
 Unemployment was not even an option, as I was considered an independent contractor.
 How would I survive?
 I needed a job and I needed it right away but I felt God saying to me, “Be still.
 Do not be afraid.
 Just be with Me.”
-Well, I’ve been a Christian for many years (although I didn’t live like it during one season), and I do my Bible study already.
+I’ve been a Christian for most of my life (although I didn’t live like it during one season), and I do my Bible study already.
 I had a choice, run around frantically giving out resumes in hopes that someone would hire me by the next week OR listen to what God was telling me, even though it didn’t make sense.
-By faith, I just read my Bible, listened to sermons and prayed pretty much anytime I wasn’t doing school pickup or mommy duties.
-I even fasted a few days — which is MAJOR for a woman who is a foodie!
-After a week, I felt like God asked me, “What do you really want?”
+I chose to do the crazy thing and obey God.
+I was desperate.
+For a week I fasted (water only), listened to sermons on Youtube, prayed and read my Bible.
+It was a beautiful time, looking back.
+God taught me so many things that week, for example, the power of my words.
+At the end of a week, I felt like God asked me, “What do you really want?”
 So, I grabbed a piece of paper and started my list.
 1) the amount of money I needed to pay my bills 2) Flexibility to still be a mom and pick up kids from school or be there when needed.
 Then I thought to myself … what did I like about my old job?
 After a minute, I blurted out loud, “Well, I liked taking them out to eat hahaha.”
 On my previous job, I would take business owners out to eat and talk to them about what I was selling.
-So I wrote down 3) Get paid to take people out to eat haha, as I laughed.
-I added a couple of other things then I prayed over it and left it.
+So I wrote down 3) Get paid to take people out to eat, as I laughed.
+I prayed over it and left it.
 I started going on job interviews and even though there were a couple of good-paying jobs, they weren’t what I was praying for so I didn’t feel right about them.
-A couple of weeks later, Noah came home from college.
-It was a Sunday afternoon after church and we were sitting in the car talking.
+A couple of weeks later, my eldest son, Noah, came home from college.
+It was a Sunday afternoon, and we were sitting in the car talking.
 He mentioned that he wanted to do something super special for his girlfriend, Hailey.
 He googled “things to do in Charleston” and food tours came up.
 Being the lover of all types of food, I immediately said, “I want to do that!
 What is it?
 Why don’t we have one of those here?”
 Then as I read about it, I thought, “That would be such a fun job… getting paid to take people out to eat.”
 Oh my goodness, could this be it?
 As soon as we drove home, I sat down with my computer and researched food tours all afternoon and into the night.
-Eight o’clock the next morning, I was on my way to Charleston to take my first food tour.
+Eight o’clock the next morning, I was on my way to Charleston with my son, Joshua, to take my first food tour.
 After, I knew this was it.
-Now the old me would have called one of my guy friends and told him all about it and how he needed to do this and I would help him.
+The old me would have called one of my guy friends and told him all about it and how he needed to do this and I would help him.
 I didn’t.
 You see, after those days alone with Jesus, I began to see myself as He sees me.
 It made all the difference.
 I didn’t need to run to a man, God could help me do it.
 He alone helped me with every aspect of the business.
 (I did receive help from a former coworker on the website portion.)
 From studying the history of our area night and day the first few weeks to meeting with many restaurant owners in the area, it was exciting but challenging.
 Then in July of 2018, I gave my first food tour – The Historic Georgetown Food Tour.
-I have always been terrified of public speaking.
-Before the tour began that day, I thought, “This is a little messed up.
-I’m going to be talking in front of people and THEY are going to be enjoying the food.
-I didn’t think that through very well!”

 SHARING OUR LOVE OF SOUTH CAROLINA’S GOOD FOOD